Psychodynamic & Jungian Psychotherapy

 Before entering psychology, I spent most of my adult life in the business world.
 I operated a cottage resort at Lake Tahoe for nine years.
-One of the cottages also at times served as a temporary safe residence for women in vulnerable transitions, offering an early, lived encounter with emotional suffering, fragility, and the need for containment.
+One of the cottages at times served through a domestic violence service agency as a temporary safe residence for women, offering an early, lived encounter with emotional suffering, vulnerability, and the complex emotional entanglements that can draw people repeatedly back into the cycle of violence despite a desire for safety and change.

 From this period, I transitioned into real estate development and repairing fixer-upper houses.
 That work—attending to damaged structures with patience, strengthening what had been destabilized, and reorganizing what no longer supported the whole—became an embodied metaphor for tending the House of the Psyche.
 This sensibility continues to shape how I approach clinical work: attending to what supports, what has been compromised, and what can be restored.

-Alongside my work in construction, I remained engaged in music and creative production, while continuing a lifelong exploration of Eastern and Western philosophical and spiritual traditions.
-My clinical orientation is grounded in a psychodynamic, depth-oriented understanding of the psyche.
-Through formal study and mentorship, I have developed an integrative understanding of the psyche-soma's many layers.
-My training in holistic modalities such as chakra work, voice work, and Qigong support this perspective, particularly in attending to how psychological distress is communicated through the body.
+Alongside my work in construction, I remained engaged in music and creative production, while continuing a lifelong exploration of Eastern, Western, and Indigenous philosophical and spiritual traditions.
+Over time, these experiences found resonance within depth-oriented and psychodynamic approaches to psychology, which recognize the symbolic, embodied, cultural, and unconscious dimensions of human experience.
+Through formal study and mentorship, I developed an integrative understanding of the layered relationship between psyche and soma.
+My training in holistic modalities such as chakra work, voice work, and Qigong supports this perspective, particularly in attending to how psychological distress may be communicated through the body.

 Presenting voice work at the University of Oxford and other professional societies brought me into dialogue with elders and teachers from diverse traditions.
 What struck me was a way of knowing that is embodied, intuitive, and relational—one not organized around the Cartesian split between mind and body that underlies much of modern clinical thinking.
 These encounters continue to inform how I listen and how I attune to the depth and complexity of my clients’ experience.